Kingxukai/linux/Documentation/networking/ipvs-sysctl.rst

 	- 0 - disabled (default)
 	- not 0 - enabled

-	If it is enabled, forward packets to the original destination directly when no cache server is available and destination address is not local (iph->daddr is RTN_UNICAST).
+	If it is enabled, forward packets to the woke original destination directly when no cache server is available and destination address is not local (iph->daddr is RTN_UNICAST).
 It is mostly used in transparent web cache cluster.